-In the UK I use Shipton Mill which have a great range of organic flours.
+In the UK I use Shipton Mill which has a great range of organic flours.
 You can give your area a quick Google search, and most small brands stock online now too.

 24. Build Your Own Pizza Oven

 You no longer need to buy expensive fire bricks – you can buy one large bag of vermiculite (insulating volcanic rock), mix it with cement, and make a dome over a gym ball as a mold.
 See How To Build A Vermiculite Pizza Oven With A Gym Ball

 You can build your own brick oven, or pay a masonry worker to do it for you.
-Or you can buy a pre-made kit which just needs some assembling in your back yard.
+Or you can buy a pre-made kit that just needs some assembling in your backyard.

 25. Buy A Portable Wood Fired Oven